aleromualdi/ModularMadness/README.md

 # To-Do:
 - [ ] Implement cyclic graphs
-- [ ] Implement signal summing for multiple inputs
+- [DONE] Implement signal summing for multiple inputs
-- [ ] Limit output strings to sixteen times the number of input strings
+- [DONE] Limit output strings to sixteen times the number of input strings
-- [ ] Add license file and license boilerplate blocks to source code
+- [] Limit output strings to sixteen times the number of input strings: Use callback